Home > Insights > Wealth Management > 7 Critical Wealth Management Tips for American Expats Living in the United Kingdom

 4. Understanding pension account differences

-There are important differences between the U.S. and UK retirement savings systems.
+There are important differences between U.S. and UK retirement savings systems.
 There are different limitations placed on both the annual amount that can be contributed to pension schemes and the lifetime value allowed for “pension pots,” as they’re called in the UK.

-You may be familiar with U.S. contribution limits such as $7,000 per year to an IRA ($8,000 if over age 50) or $23,500 for a 401k ($30,500 if over age 50).
+You may be familiar with U.S. contribution limits, such as $7,000 per year to an IRA ($8,000 if over age 50) or $23,500 for a 401k ($30,500 if over age 50) in 2024.
 By contrast, in the UK, the annual allowance is £60,000.
 However, the more you earn, the less you can contribute.
 Starting at £260,000, your allowance is reduced by £1 for every £2 you earn.
 This reduction continues until your annual contribution allowance has been reduced to only £10,000.

 6. Considerations for estate and inheritance tax planning